ewindisch/dockenstack/README.md

 # Environment Variables

-Dockenstack currently accepts the following environment variables, which are likely to be expanded:

-GIT_BASE
-NOVA_REPO
-NOVA_BRANCH
+Dockenstack should understand all of the devstack environment variables.

 # Notes

-* AUFS / Volumes - Using AUFS and nested-docker, one normally has to mount /var/lib/docker as a volume or a bind-mount.
-We do not do that.
-Instead, we configure the nested docker with a devicemapper driver.
-This should provide maximum compatibility for varying host configurations.
+* AUFS / Volumes - Using AUFS and nested-docker, one may need to mount /var/lib/docker as a volume or a bind-mount. (pass '-v /var/lib/docker' to 'docker run')
+* Libvirt guests may need kernel modules loaded.
+If these are not already loaded in the host, you may wish to bind-mount /lib/modules into the container using 'docker run -v /lib/modules:/lib/modules'

 # Authors